Use of copula to model within-study association in bivariate meta-analysis of binomial data at the aggregate level a Bayesian approach and application to surrogate endpoint evaluation: Discussion

-BRMA-BC is the most robust model to quantify the study level association as it takes into account within-study associations whilst avoiding the use of the assumption of normality at the within-study level.
-In particular the model does not over/underestimate the heterogeneity parameters $\tau_{1,2}$.
-This lead to more reasonable estimates of the between-study correlation $\rho_b$.
-Overall, across the 18 scenarios of the simulation study, BRMA-BC model was superior to BRMA model.
-However, there were some extreme scenarios where it failed to yield as accurate estimates of $\rho_{b}$ as BRMA-IB model.
-For instance, when the proportions of events were $\approx$ 0.98, BRMA-BC model yielded on average downward biased estimates of $\rho_b$ regardless of sample size.
-However, this was due to small sample and the very small number of non-events which makes the estimation of $\rho_b$ extremely difficult.
-Therefore, when the proportions of events are extremely high, we need very large sample sizes in order to estimate $\rho_b$ accurately and precisely.
+BRMA-BC is the most robust model to quantify the study level association regardless of the strength of the within-study associations.
+In particular in the scenarios with average proportions of events of 0.95, the model resulted in less biased estimates of the between-studies correlation compared to BRMA.
+Furthermore, the fact that in the majority of the scenarios the model did not over/underestimate the heterogeneity parameters $\tau_{1,2}$ led to more reasonable estimates of the between-studies correlation $\rho_b$ compared to BRMA-IB.
+However, there were some extreme scenarios where BRMA-BC failed to yield as accurate estimates of the between-studies correlation, as well as BRMA-IB model.
+For instance, when the average proportions of events was 0.95 and the study size small, BRMA-BC model yielded on average downwardly biased estimates of $\rho_b$.
+This was due to small sample and the very small number of non-events which made the estimation of $\rho_b$ extremely difficult.
+Therefore, when the proportions of events are very high, a sufficiently large sample size is needed to estimate the between-studies correlation accurately.
+Overall, across the 12 scenarios of the simulation study, BRMA-BC model was superior to BRMA model.

-In the illustrative example, all methods found the study level association between CCyR at 12 months and EFS at 24 months suboptimal as the 95\% CrI of $\rho_b$ was extremely wide, spanning almost from -1 to 1.
-However, BRMA-BC model gave larger estimates of the median between-study correlation $\rho_b$ and the median between-studies standard deviations $\tau_{1}$, $\tau_{2}$ compared to BRMA model.
-Overall, the posterior distribution of $\rho_b$ from BRMA model was much flatter compared to the other two models.
-This behaviour is in agreement with the findings from the simulation study.
-Additionally, BRMA-BC model gave slightly better predictions in terms of uncertainty and errors.
+In the data example, all methods found suboptimal study level association between the treatment effects on CCyR at 12 months and the treatment effects on EFS at 24 months.
+Across methods, the posterior medians of the between-studies correlations were not very high and the corresponding 95\% CrIs were extremely wide, spanning almost from -1 to 1.
+However, BRMA-BC model resulted in larger between-studies correlation $\rho_b$ and slightly larger heterogeneity parameters on the first and the second outcome compared to BRMA model.
+Overall, the posterior medians of the between-studies parameters from BRMA model were lower compared to the other two models.
+This behaviour is similar to the findings of the simulation study in the scenarios with proportions of events close to 1, where BRMA resulted in the lowest estimates of the between-studies correlation and the heterogeneity parameters and the pooled effects, whilst BRMA-IB the highest.
+Furthermore, BRMA resulted in 95\% CrIs of the heterogeneity parameters and the pooled effects with reduced uncertainty compared to the other methods which is in line with the findings of the simulation study where, BRMA produced narrower 95\% CrIs than BRMA-BC and BRMA-IB (under-coverage was observed in many scenarios for $\tau_2$ and $d_2$).